RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 roslaunch ur3_ros_assignment demo.launch
 ```
 # Using the real UR3
-To run your program on the real UR3, First:
+After connecting to the ethernet cable of the robot.
+Run this line to start the connection between ROS and the UR3:
 ```
 roslaunch ur_modern_driver ur3_bringup.launch robot_ip:=192.168.2.134
 ```
-Then in another terminal:
+To now see the visualization, run this in another terminal:
 ```
 roslaunch ur3_ros_assignment_2 real.launch
 ```